Operation Catechism: Commemoration

 Nos.
-9 and 617 Squadrons have had a long-running rivalry over which unit deserves credit for destroying Tirpitz.
-This rivalry began immediately after Operation Catechism.
-In 1950 the Norwegian Government presented the RAF with part of a bulkhead removed from the wreck which Tirpitz's crew had painted with a representation of the battleship.
+9 and 617 Squadrons have a rivalry over which unit deserves credit for destroying Tirpitz that began immediately after Operation Catechism.
+In 1950 the Norwegian Government presented the RAF with part of a bulkhead from the wreck which Tirpitz's crew had painted with a representation of the battleship.
 This was initially displayed at RAF Binbrook, from which both Nos.
-9 and 617 Squadrons had operated during periods of World War II, but was soon stolen by No. 9 Squadron personnel who installed it at the unit's headquarters.
+9 and 617 Squadrons had operated at times during World War II.
+It was soon stolen by No. 9 Squadron personnel and installed at the unit's headquarters.
 Over the next 50 years the squadrons conducted elaborate operations to steal the trophy from one another.
-It was handed over to the Royal Air Force Museum in 2002, and is currently on display at Royal Air Force Museum London.

-Tirpitz is commemorated by several monuments.
-The main memorial is a small granite slab in memory of the ship and the sailors killed on board her, at the Ehrenfriedhof cemetery in Wilhelmshaven, Germany.
+It was handed to the Royal Air Force Museum in 2002, and is currently displayed at Royal Air Force Museum London.
+The Museum also has a link from one of Tirpitz's anchor chains on display.Tirpitz is commemorated by several monuments.
+The main memorial is a small granite slab in memory of the ship and the sailors killed on board her at the Ehrenfriedhof cemetery in Wilhelmshaven, Germany.
 Tirpitz survivors held a ceremony at the cemetery's chapel on 12 November each year until at least 2014.
 The Tirpitz Museum at Kaafjord houses items and photographs associated with the battleship.
-Other items removed from the wreck are on display at a museum in Tromsø as well as other museums around the world.
+Items removed from the wreck are displayed at a museum in Tromsø as well as other museums around the world.
 Some of the battleship's armour plates were sold to the Norwegian Public Roads Administration, which still uses them to cover excavations on roads in the Oslo region.
-The remnants of the battleship that remain in the water off Håkøya have been registered as a protected area, and are treated as a war grave.
+The remnants of the battleship in the water off Håkøya are registered as a protected area and treated as a war grave.